-Each investor which purchases securities offered hereby will receive, for each unit purchased, one share of common stock and one Warrant to purchase (0.) of one share of common stock.
-Because we are prohibited from issuing fractional shares, the Warrants can only be exercised in lots of offering also includes up to shares of common stock issuable upon the exercise of the Warrants.
+Each investor which purchases securities offered hereby will receive, for each unit purchased, one share of common stock and one Warrant to purchase one-half (0.50) of one share of common stock.
+Because we are prohibited from issuing fractional shares, the Warrants can only be exercised in lots of two, which means that each holder must exercise two Warrants to receive one share of common stock.
+The offering also includes up to 4,750,000 shares of common stock issuable upon the exercise of the Warrants.
 The securities of which the units are composed are being sold in this offering only as part of the units, will not be certificated and are immediately separable.
 Upon issuance, each security underlying the units may be transferred independent of any other underlying security, subject to applicable law and transfer restrictions.